RylandDeGregory/SpotifyExporter/README.md

 I have modified and re-hosted Spotify's example Node.js application that grants an OAuth 2 refresh token.
 Follow the instructions in my [SpotifyWebAPIAuth](https://github.com/RylandDeGregory/SpotifyWebAPIAuth) GitHub repo to both register a Spotify app and obtain an OAuth 2 refresh token that can access your user profile using the Spotify Web API.

-See [ryland.dev](https://ryland.dev/posts/spotify-exporter) for more information.
+## Implementation

+This repo can be deployed directly to Azure as a PowerShell Function App.
+See [ryland.dev](https://ryland.dev/posts/spotify-exporter) for more information and a step-by-step guide.

-If you run into any issues, please open an issue or pull request.
+If you run into any issues with this repo, or the process outlined in the blog post, please open an issue or pull request.

 ### A note on the CosmosDB functions